A comprehensive guide to corporate travel allowances in the Netherlands

 While the reimbursement of travel expenses is not legally required in the Netherlands, most Dutch organizations will take advantage of tax-free mileage allowances to reimburse their employees' travel costs.

 Businesses might even fully refund their workers' commute costs in certain cases.
-Whatever is agreed upon, the allowances and requirements for refunding travel costs will always be outlined in company policies, employment contracts, or any collective labour agreements.
+Whatever is agreed upon, the allowances and requirements for refunding travel costs will always be outlined in company policies, employment contracts, or any collective labor agreements.

 What are the mileage allowance rates in the Netherlands for 2023?